-- 8 [Refer Appendix 1] - 8A The following terms are described in Ind AS 32, Financial Instruments: Presentation, and are used in this Standard with the meaning specified in Ind AS 32: - (a) puttable financial instrument classified as an equity instrument (described in paragraphs 16A and 16B of Ind AS 32) - (b) an instrument that imposes on the entity an obligation to deliver to another party a pro rata share of the net assets of the entity only on liquidation and is classified as an equity instrument (described in paragraphs 16C and 16D of Ind AS 32).
+- 8 Although this Standard uses the terms 'other comprehensive income', 'profit or loss' and 'total comprehensive income', an entity may use other terms to describe the totals as long as the meaning is clear.
+For example, an entity may use the term 'net income' to describe profit or loss. - 8A The following terms are described in IAS 32 Financial Instruments: Presentation and are used in this Standard with the meaning specified in IAS 32: - (a) puttable financial instrument classified as an equity instrument (described in paragraphs 16A and 16B of IAS 32) - (b) an instrument that imposes on the entity an obligation to deliver to another party a pro rata share of the net assets of the entity only on liquidation and is classified as an equity instrument (described in paragraphs 16C and 16D of IAS 32).